Mohamed-Elhossiny/Examination-Project/README.md

 4-Exam Page.
 5-Score Page.

-I also used JSON Server as database to stor Registeration and Login users in it, Also after the student pass the exam, we send his ansers to database to check them with the correct answers in and show the result in the score page
+I also used JSON Server as database to store Registeration and Login users in it, Also after the student pass the exam, we send his answers to database to check them with the correct answers and show the result in the score page